amanda-rice/student-workbook/src/reflections/wk3/quiz3.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation: bundling data/methods to limit outside access.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Single Responsibility- Classes should only have one responsibility
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+class -

+instance of class-
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->